 The Petrus Community Privacy Notice

 Petrus Community is a registered charity providing support, advice and housing for people who are homeless, at risk of homelessness or sleeping rough.
-Petrus Community processes personal information in order to provide these services.
+This privacy notice tells you what to expect when Petrus Community collects your personal information.

-2. What information does Petrus Community collect about its service users?
+What information does Petrus Community process

 We begin the process of collecting information about you, and if appropriate, your family, when you apply to us either directly for help and/or advice.
 Although the information we collect may vary, typically it may include: